Isoperiodic deformations of Abelian differentials of the second kind over elliptic curves and the Boussinesq equation: Elliptic curves and Abelian differentials

 For the differentials of the second kind obtained in this way from $W$, in the case when the pole is located at one of the ramification points of $\surf\,,$ we can write somewhat explicit expressions in terms of the coordinates $u$ and $v$ from \eqref{curve}.
-To obtain such expressions we use the fact that the corresponding differential $W(P,P_{u_k})$ is the unique Abelian differential of the second kind with a second order pole at $P=P_{u_k}$ with biresidue 1 and vanishing $a$-period.
+To obtain such expressions we use the fact that the corresponding differential $W(P,P_{u_k})$ is the unique Abelian differential of the second kind with a second order pole at $P=P_{u_k}$ with the principal part $(\zeta^{-2}_{u_k}(P)+\mathcal O(1))d\zeta_{u_k}$ for $P\sim P_{u_k}$ with respect to the standard parameter $\zeta_{u_k}$ \eqref{coordinates} and vanishing $a$-period.
 We need to introduce some normalization constants, similarly to $I_0$ in \eqref{omega}.
 More precisely, we have

 Evaluating with respect to the second argument at another ramification point, we get

 and, similarly,

 Comparing the two expressions in each of \eqref{W0x} and \eqref{W1x}, we obtain